 My Style of Grappling

-I am a Purple Belt in the Tenth Planet System.
+I am a Brown Belt in the Tenth Planet System.
 Tenth Planet Jiu Jitsu is Eddie Bravo’s brand.
 It is a dynamic clinching based system of offense that translates well towards Mixed Martial Arts.
 I have also trained under many other BJJ black belts and I am a grappling nerd.
 Simply put if it work it works.
 I have added techniques to our class from Judo, Sambo and Catch Wrestling.

 Frequently Asked Questions